Early Life and Education

-Robert Warren Miller was born in Quincy, Massachusetts, U.S. on May 23, 1933.
-His upbringing provided him with the foundations for his future success.
-Miller graduated from Cornell University with a degree in Hotel Administration in 1955.
+Robert Warren Miller was born on May 23, 1933, in Quincy, Massachusetts.
+He graduated from Cornell University in 1955 with a Bachelor of Science in Hotel Administration.

 Rise to Success